What is the Chicago Booth Women's Network’s mission?

 How do I join?

-All women graduates of the University of Chicago Booth School of Business are eligible for membership, which is free.
-The Chicago Booth Women's Network members total over 6,500 worldwide.
+All women graduates of the University of Chicago Booth School of Business are a part of the the Chicago Booth Women's Network (over 12,000 alumnae worldwide).

 What does the Chicago Booth Women's Network do?